junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 Castiel searches corridors after corridors between souls' heavenly cells, looking for angel survivors.
 But he doesn't have any luck.

 The place spreads and unfolds endlessly, and his body as a human is tiring out and dragging him back fast.
 His feet sore and heavy, his mouth dry and burning, he staggers, but keeps moving, though now he has to lean on the wall to keep himself upwards.
-A traveler lost in the middle of desert might look better than he is right now, one thread of his mind floats away to the time when he sees Antoine de Saint-Exupéry wandering in the desert, finishing his beautiful work of *Le Petit Prince*.
+A traveler lost in the middle of desert might look better than he is right now, one thread of his mind floats away to the time when he saw that French writer pilot Antoine de Saint-Exupéry wandering in the desert, finishing his beautiful work of *Le Petit Prince*.
 His soul is somewhere around here too, if he remembers correctly.

 He can feel cracks of wounds popping up on his face and lips, on the back of his hands, and spreading on every part of the body, like a nut shell right before it gets crushed and explodes into pieces.
 Blood soaking through the white shirt, he doesn't know how much time he has or how far he can keep going.
 This whole place, the Heaven, is folding around him, grabbing its child in its embrace like a mother to her new-born child.
-It is his birth place, but it's not the place he would call home right now, and certainly not a place he wants to stay at this moment.
+It is his birth place, but it's not the place he would call home right now, and certainly not the place he wants to stay at this moment.
 But he also doesn't think he can make it to the portal again.

 "Castiel?
 Is that you?"
 An angel calls to him from around next corridor.
-The sound is weak and sick, but almost hopeful and joyful at his approach.
+The sound is weak and sick, but picks up sparks of hope at his approach.

 Cass fights his way towards the call.

 But the Heaven pushes harder, the force around him pressing heavily, like a hurricane blowing and surging over a pitiful leaf attached to a tree, pulling him towards the wall, towards a soul room manifested only for him, moving along with him, trying to absorb him in.

 The wall becomes too dangerous to hold on to, but as soon as he leaves the hold, Cass' legs give way.
-He hisses as the body hits the ground and sharp pain spreads all over.
+He hisses as the human body hits the ground and sharp pain spreads all over.
 He'll die here, Cass thinks, becoming a permanent resident of Heaven, locked away in one of those billions of rooms and never see Dean again.
 He should have hugged him before leaving and said a better farewell.

 "Castiel --" The other angel calls again.